s-brenner/maf-trips/docs/privacy.md

 Effective date: March 28, 2019

-Time Hack ("us", "we", or "our") operates the mobile application (the "Service").
+MAF Trips ("us", "we", or "our") operates the mobile application (the "Service").

 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.